 The most common cause of medication errors is failure to obtain complete history.
 If a doctor is overworked or has poor communication with his or her patient, or has limited access to medical records (often a better source of information that the patient), mistakes can happen.
 Another common cause is a doctor who recommends a medication despite having inadequate knowledge of its specific risks or indications.
 In this setting, the pharmacist can provide a critical “check” on the medication, but ONLY if they take the time to look and review the patients’ record..

 Medication errors can cause a wide array of serious health effects, up to and including death.
 For example, a patient can suffer an allergic reaction from a medication producing everything from mild unpleasant symptoms (such as hives) to breathing problems, arrhythmia, and even death!
 The best way to protect yourself is to make sure your doctor and your pharmacist have a full and accurate list of other medications you’re currently taking, including OTC vitamins and supplements.
 Taking this important step can spare you from an adverse drug interaction.

-In addition to the doctor who prescribed you the medication, there may be multiple parties liable for your injuries, including nurses, pharmacists, hospitals and pharmaceutical companies.
+Liability for a medication error may or may not end with the doctor who prescribed the medication.
+Depending on the particular facts of the case, there may be multiple parties liable for the resulting injuries, including nurses, pharmacists, hospitals and pharmaceutical companies.

-If the medication error your doctor made left you with injuries, you can take legal action.
-It’s important to discuss your case with an experienced medical malpractice lawyer as soon as possible.
+If you or a loved one have been harmed by a medication error, you can take legal action.
+It’s important to discuss your case with an experienced medical malpractice lawyer, like the team at Davis & Brusca, as soon as possible.

-If you’re the victim of a medication error, you should schedule a consultation with Davis & Brusca Trial Lawyers.
+If you’re the victim of a medication error, call to schedule a consultation with the top malpractice lawyers at Davis & Brusca Trial Lawyers today.